-You must declare your intent to gather signatures between January 2, 2020 and 5:00 p.m. on March 19, 2020.
+You must declare your intent to gather signatures between January 3, 2022 and 5:00 p.m. on March 4, 2022.
 Late submissions cannot be accepted.

-Federal and statewide executive office candidates file with the Lieutenant Governor's Office.
+Federal, statewide executive, and legislative candidates file with the Lieutenant Governor's Office.
 All other candidates, regardless of whether they are multi- or single-county candidates, file with the county clerk of their county of residence.